MSc in Viticulture and Oenology Engineering

 From 2021/22 academic year:

-The final examination consists of a complex oral examination and a defence of the thesis.
-The subject complex examination covers the compulsory core subjects, the differentiated professional knowledge subject group and the chosen specialisations.
-During the defence of the thesis, the student is required to give a presentation of the thesis and its results and to answer questions put by the examiners and members of the final examination board.
+The final examination consists of an oral comprehensive professional exam and the defense of the diploma thesis.
+The comprehensive professional exam covers the material of the compulsory foundation courses, the group of differentiated professional knowledge subjects, and the chosen specialization.
+During the diploma defense, the student must present their thesis and its results in the form of a presentation and respond to questions posed by the reviewers and members of the final examination committee.

 Evaluation of final exam and qualification of degree from 2020/21 academic year